Sunflower Season 2 – Dark Humor in a Murder Mystery

 Speaking of Adah, the climax of season two will blow your mind.
 It’s like a jump scare that catches you off guard.
 My complaint with season two is that Sunil Grover’s role has been significantly reduced.

-Why You Should Watch “Sunflower” season 2?
+Why You Should Watch “Sunflower” Season 2?

 From my side, the web series gets 3.5 out of five stars.